gaurangdeshmukh/cloudcomputing2018/README.md

 * Open Postman

 #### Creating account and viewing current time
-* Enter localhost:8080/ in the URL section.
+* Enter localhost:8080/time in the URL section.
 Keep method as GET and hit 'Send' button
 * Expected result: {Respone: You are not logged in}.
 Error code - 401:Unauthorized
 * Select BasicAuth from Authorization tab.
 Enter username and password in the input box
-* Enter localhost:8080/register in the URL section.
+* Enter localhost:8080/user/register in the URL section.
 Change the method to POST and hit 'Send' button
 * Expected result: {Response: Your account has been registered}.
 Response Code - 200:Success
-* Enter localhost:8080/.
+* Enter localhost:8080/time.
 Change method to GET and hit 'Send' button
-* Expected result: {Current Time: <current time will be displayed>}.
+* Expected result: {Current Time: **current time will be displayed**}.
 Response Code - 200:OK

 **Note: All the below steps require username and password to be passed in Header for authenticating the user**
 #### Creating, Updating, Deleting and get all transactions